-The project has allowed the creation of a dedicated clinic space, resolving initial challenges of securing a room in a busy building, and has enabled the team to offer weekly clinics and , improve care delivery.
+By creating a designated clinic space, the project has enabled the team to offer weekly clinics and improve care delivery.

 The project has had a positive impact on staff morale, providing the resources needed to adapt appointments to better meet patient needs.